Violation of Probation in Florida: Penalties, Hearings, and Defenses

 Unaware of Special Condition

-When a person is placed on probation, they are presumed to have knowledge of any standard statutory conditions of probation conditions imposed.
-However, it is a defense to a probation violation alleging if a probationer was never informed of, or instructed on, a special condition of probation at the time of sentencing by the judge or subsequently by their probation officer.
+However, it is a defense to a probation violation allegation if the probationer was never informed of or instructed about a special condition of probation at sentencing by the judge or later by the probation officer.

 Unilaterally Imposed Conditions